schulle4u/wanze/README.md

 # Wanze
-Liquidsoap scripts for soundcard/microphone input
+Miscellanious code for soundcard/microphone input

-This repository contains [liquidsoap scripts](https://www.liquidsoap.info), and other relevant configuration files for an open microphones project.
+This repository contains configuration and other relevant files used for an outside microphones project.
+They of course can be customized for related projects.